rtcrowley/snmprock/README.md

 The script uses **snmpwalk**, **searchsploit** and **Nmap** to enumerate running processes.
 OS and Kernel enumeration is also available, along with a Community String brute force option.

-Searchsploit, OS and Kernel results may vary as this has only been tested on a few versions of **Debian, Ubuntu, CentOS and FreeBSD**.
+Searchsploit, OS and Kernel results may vary as this has only been tested on a few versions of **Debian, Ubuntu and CentOS**.
 Use your best Judgment.
 Manual checks are always best if time permits.

 ___